lionheart/Pushpin/README.md

 In short: you can modify and distribute the source code to others (and even sell it!) as long as you make the source code modifications freely available.

-If you would like to sell a modified version of the software (or any component thereof) you may [contact me](mailto:dan@lionheartsw.com) and you can purchase a [selling exception](https://www.gnu.org/philosophy/selling-exceptions).
+If you would like to use a modified version of the software (or any component thereof) and do _not_ want to release the source code, you may [contact me](mailto:dan@lionheartsw.com) and you can purchase a [selling exception](https://www.gnu.org/philosophy/selling-exceptions).

 ### Trademark Notice
 “Pushpin for Pinboard” is a trademark of Lionheart Software LLC.
 You may not use the “Pushpin for Pinboard” name, logo, or other brand assets without prior written permission from Lionheart Software LLC.